 - A student who chronically withdraws from courses and does not make any academic progress may be suspended.

 - A student admitted by the Admissions Review Committee (see Admission Policies) and who does not earn a 2.0 GPA may be suspended (see below).

-- A Main Campus Day regular-admit student finishing his/her first semester at Columbia College with a GPA of 0 may be suspended for one semester.
-A Main Campus Day summer-admit student completing courses with a GPA of 0 may be suspended for two sessions.
+- A main campus regular-admit student finishing his/her first semester at Columbia College with a GPA of 0 may be suspended for one semester.
+A main campus summer-admit student completing courses with a GPA of 0 may be suspended for two sessions.